Business/Career

 Banks that Offer Mortgage in Nigeria

-Returning to our earlier question.
-Yes, there are designated banks that provide mortgages to both individual and corporate borrowers in Nigeria.
-Referred to as Primary Mortgage Banks (PMBs), there are at least 17 of them under the control of the Federal Mortgage Bank.
-The Federal Mortgage Bank (FMB) receives funds from the National Housing Fund (NHF).
-These funds are thereafter disbursed to potential borrowers through the accredited Primary Mortgage Banks.
-See the list of accredited PMBs below (as at February 2023).
+There are designated banks that provide mortgages to both individual and corporate borrowers in Nigeria.
+Referred to as Primary Mortgage Banks (PMBs), they are under the control of the Federal Mortgage Bank (FMB).
+The Federal Mortgage Bank receives funds from the National Housing Fund (NHF).
+These funds are thereafter disbursed to potential borrowers through the accredited Primary Mortgage Banks (PMBs).

 • Infinity Trust Mortgage Bank Plc